mrvollger/SDA/README.md

 ```

 The file `sda.config.json` must have three values set:
- `MINCOV` should be set to a depth value above teh average depth of sequencing error, `MAXCOV` should be set to a value around the average read depth, and `MINTOTAL` should be set to the minimum expected coverage for a collapsed duplicaiton.
+ `MINCOV` should be set to a depth value above the average depth of sequencing error, `MAXCOV` should be set to a value around the average read depth, and `MINTOTAL` should be set to the minimum expected coverage for a collapsed duplication.
-Below is an exmaple of what the file might look like:
+Below is an example of what the file might look like:
 ```
 {
 	"MINCOV" : 27, # Minimum depth over a PSV for it to be considered